 CYNTHIA BROOKE ON LONGSHORE WORK AND UNION HISTORY

 KRISTINA LEE PODESVA ON EBBING: TOWARDS AN ALTERNATIVE VOCABULARY OF VALUE

 Tuesday May 30, 7pm

 222 East Georgia, Vancouver BC

-Two short presentations followed by discussion.
+Please join us for two short presentations followed by discussion.

 Based on her experience as a Stevedore and member of the International Longshore and Warehouse Union BROOKE will discuss some of the history of the union as well as how the shift toward exclusion and security in the ports and shipping industry obscures our understanding of the movement of goods, the people who do that work and their experiences.